-To view freeze frame data, use the SCROLL button to select View Freeze Frame from Diagnostic Menu and press the ENTER/Exit button.

-- 2) Wait while the scan tool validates the PID MAP. - If retrieved information displays on more than one screen, use the SCROLL button, as necessary, until all the data have shown up.
+- To view freeze frame data, use the UP/DOWN scroll button to select View Freeze Frame from Diagnostic Menu and press the OK button. - 2) Wait while the scan tool validates the PID MAP. - If retrieved information displays on more than one screen, use the DOWN scroll button, as necessary, until all the data have been shown up.